ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v34.md

 ## IBM Security Services for SAP
 {: #relnotes_v34-ss-sap}

 IBM Security Services for SAP is now available as a service for your VMware instances in {{site.data.keyword.cloud_notm}}.
-IBM Security Services for SAP offers a cybersecurity solution to automate the monitoring and protection of SAP applications on IBM {{site.data.keyword.cloud_notm}}, and to keep workloads compliant and secure from inside and outside threats.
+IBM Security Services for SAP offers a cybersecurity solution to automate the monitoring and protection of SAP applications on {{site.data.keyword.cloud_notm}}, and to keep workloads compliant and secure from inside and outside threats.

-For more information, see [IBM Security Services for SAP](/docs/vmwaresolutions?topic=vmwaresolutions-managing-ss-sap).

 ## PrimaryIO Hybrid Cloud Data Management
 {: #relnotes_v34-hdm}

 PrimaryIO Hybrid Cloud Data Management (HDM) is now available for your VMware instances in {{site.data.keyword.cloud_notm}}.
 This service delivers a seamlessly integrated hybrid cloud for virtual desktops and applications.
 It provides the enterprise capabilities of the VMware Software-Defined Data Center (SDDC) delivered as a service on {{site.data.keyword.cloud_notm}}, for a simple, secure, and scalable solution.

-For more information, see [PrimaryIO Hybrid Cloud Data Management](/docs/vmwaresolutions?topic=vmwaresolutions-managing_pio).

 ## Red Hat OpenShift for VMware
 {: #relnotes_v34-openshift}

 * Red Hat OpenShift for VMware on {{site.data.keyword.cloud_notm}} is now available to vCenter Server instances that are deployed in or upgraded to V3.4 or later releases.
 This service brings together the power of the Red Hat OpenShift Container Platform and the VMware software-defined data center stack.
 The service offers a consistent hybrid cloud foundation for building and scaling containerized applications.

-  For more information, see [Red Hat OpenShift for VMware overview](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview).

 * For the Single-node Trial for Migration and App Modernization, Red Hat OpenShift Version 4.2 replaces {{site.data.keyword.cloud_notm}} Private Hosted.
-For more information, see [Single-node Trial for Migration and App Modernization overview](/docs/vmwaresolutions?topic=vmwaresolutions-cloud_modern_bundle_overview).

 ## IBM Cloud Private Hosted - Deprecated
 {: #relnotes_v34-icpdeprecated}

 The {{site.data.keyword.cloud_notm}} Private Hosted service has been deprecated and replaced by Red Hat OpenShift for VMware.
-For more information, see [Red Hat OpenShift for VMware overview](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview).
 {:deprecated}

 ## Updates for VMware vCenter Server instances